jvns/tweets-archive/README.md

 Powers https://tweets.jvns.ca

-To work, you need two things:
+To make it work, you need two things:

 1. a `searchDocuments.js` with your tweets
 1. a `tweets_media` directory